UBC-FRESH/nemora/README.md

 ```

 The nightly workflow also runs `nemora ingest-benchmark --report-path` and uploads the JSONL report
 as an artifact so we can track ingest runtime trends over time.
+The workflow summarizes the latest
+record into `reports/ingest_benchmark_summary.{md,txt}`, publishes the Markdown table to the job
+summary, and enforces a default `INGEST_BENCHMARK_AVG_THRESHOLD=3.0` seconds for the average runtime.
+If the threshold is exceeded the workflow fails with a helpful error and flags the issue for follow
-Use the same flag locally when
+up, so ingest regressions are surfaced automatically.
+Use the same flag locally when profiling
-profiling changes to append metrics to your own log.
+changes to append metrics to your own log.

 ```bash
 # Append local telemetry (logs/ingest_benchmark.jsonl will grow over time)